CS126SP22/obstacle-simulator-vmdo2/PROPOSAL.md

 Week 4--> Make the game asethetically pleasing.
 Add power-up counters, game details, etc. Add extra features to the game.

 **Extra "stretch goals"**
-Add different "avatars" for the player
+Add different "avatars" for the player.
-Add different images instead of having incoming objects as blocks Add asesthetic effects to the player once a power-up is obtained
+Add different images instead of having incoming objects as blocks.
+Add asesthetic effects to the player once a power-up is obtained.